-The New York State Department of Health (NYSDOH) announced earlier this month that the number of New Yorkers getting screened for colon cancer has increased by more than 100,000 from 2014 to 2015.
+According to The New York State Department of Health (NYSDOH), the number of New Yorkers getting colon cancer screenings is higher than ever.
+This number has risen by more than 100,000 from 2014 to 2015.

-More than 9,000 New Yorkers are diagnosed with colorectal cancer every year and the disease claims nearly 3,000 lives each year.
+More than 9,000 New Yorkers find out they have colorectal cancer every year.
+The disease claims nearly 3,000 lives each year.

-Screening for colorectal cancer is covered by most health plans, including Medicaid and health plans participating in NY State of Health, New York’s official health plan marketplace.
+Screening for colorectal cancer is paid for by most health plans, including Medicaid and health plans participating in NY State of Health, New York’s official health plan marketplace.
 The NYSDOH Cancer Services Program (CSP) offers free screening to eligible uninsured men and women in every county and borough in New York.
-To find a CSP near you, call 1-866-442-CANCER (2262) or visit:
+To find a CSP near you, call 1-866-442-CANCER (2262) or visit this site.

 The US Preventive Services Task Force (USPSTF) recommends initiating screening for colorectal cancer at age 50 years and continuing until age 75 years.

-Certain individuals at an increased or high risk of colorectal cancer should get screened before age 50 and/or should be screened more often.
+Certain individuals at a high risk of colorectal cancer should have screenings more often.
+We recommend starting before age 50.
 The following conditions make your risk higher than average:

 - A personal history of rectal cancer or adenomatous polyps.